Railroads

 In Russia wagon roads fairly close to the Chortitza and Molotschna regions were built to reinforce military supply lines from Moscow to the south after the Crimean War.
 Railroad development, however, was seriously delayed in all of the Ukraine, largely because of conflicting policies by state agencies and private railroad promoters.
 The Russian government, supported by influential Moscow and Petersburg merchants and industrialists, were determined to redirect northward much of the Ukrainian agricultural trade that had formerly made its way to international markets through southern Black Sea ports.
 Foreign capitalists, however, were more interested in building railroads northward and eastward from Odessa and other Black Sea ports.

-Limited financial resources of the Russian state treasury and failures by private interests delayed construction of any Ukrainian railroads until 1869.
+The limited financial resources of the Russian state treasury and failures by private interests delayed construction of any Ukrainian railroads until 1869.
 In that year a line from Moscow to Kharkov and Taganrog was completed.
-This line ran a considerable distance from the Mennonite settlements, but six years later a new railway from Kharkov to Sevastopol in the Crimea provided the Chortitza and Molotschna colonies with rail service.
+This line ran a considerable distance from the Mennonite settlements, but six years later a new railway from Kharkov to Sevastopol in Crimea provided the Chortitza and Molotschna colonies with rail service.
 Local branch lines in the 1890s brought the railroad right into Chortitza and Halbstadt.
 Access to northern markets was thus provided, and certainly helped the economy of the Mennonite colonies.
-But the policy of economic russification of the Ukraine was soon followed by other russification reforms that were not appreciated in the Mennonite colonies.
+But the policy of economic russification of Ukraine was soon followed by other russification reforms that were not appreciated in the Mennonite colonies.

 The Mennonites on the Atlantic seaboard of the United States first encountered the railroads in the 1840s and 1850s.
 The canals, particularly the Erie Canal (which established New York's dominance in the western trade), had taught businessmen in all the eastern cities the importance of competitive transportation links to the "West" (Midwest).
 The advent of the railroad age led to intense intercity rivalry for the traffic of the interior.
 This was matched by a keen awareness on the part of traders and speculators in the interior that, without rail connections, their particular towns would be quickly overtaken by others with such connections.
 Thus big city promoters and hinterland boosters and speculators urged westward railroad extensions.

 The Mennonites in Pennsylvania and Virginia regarded all this frantic boosterism with understandable skepticism.
 There was certainly much to encourage them to support the railroads and to buy railroad bonds and stocks.
 But this involved a yoking of believers with unbelievers in decidedly dubious and often scandalous ventures.
 Since many of the eastern Mennonite settlements were relatively close to large market centers, especially Philadelphia, they tended to see the railroads as a convenience rather than as an absolute economic necessity.
-Some quickly realized that the railroads would not only provide an economic service.
-They also brought the outside world very much closer.
+Some quickly realized that the railroads would not only provide an economic service, but also brought the outside world very much closer.

 Further west, in the Ohio, Mississippi and Missouri valleys, the railroads were urgently needed if pioneer farmers were to be able to transport their produce to market.
 There was consequently stronger initial support among the Mennonites in those states, and correspondingly greater disillusionment when the railroads failed to provide all the services promised at reasonable rates.